Original Medicare is the name for Medicare Parts A & B, which cover inpatient and outpatient care, respectively.

 Part B is financed by Part B premiums (paid monthly by Medicare beneficiaries) and general revenues from the federal government.

+You might be wondering, “Does Medicare cover cataract surgery?” or “Does Medicare cover acupuncture?”
 Original Medicare has strict rules about what services it can and cannot cover.
 For example, home health care services are only covered under very specific circumstances for those requiring specialized therapies.
-Likewise, Original Medicare does not cover routine dental, vision and hearing services.
+Likewise, original Medicare does not cover routine dental, vision and hearing services.

 Medicare Part B covers numerous preventive services to help seniors and adults with disabilities to stay healthy.
 These include an Annual Wellness Visit, cancer screenings, vaccines, and testing and management of chronic conditions.
-All people with Original Medicare have costs such as premiums, copayments, and deductibles.
-(Find a table of Parts A & B costs in 2021.)
-For seniors and adults with disabilities who have limited incomes, the Medicare Savings Programs can help to pay for the costs of Original Medicare.
+How much is Medicare Part A and B?
+All people with original Medicare have costs such as premiums, copayments, and deductibles.
+(Find a table of Parts A & B costs in 2024.)
+For seniors and adults with disabilities who have limited incomes, the Medicare Savings Programs can help to pay for the costs of original Medicare.

 The date that Medicare benefits begin depends on when the individual enrolls, as this enrollment calendar illustrates.
 Older adults turning 65 may be able to delay enrollment into Medicare under some circumstances, such as having existing coverage through an employer.

 Your local State Health Insurance Assistance Program (SHIP) provides free, objective assistance to people with Medicare and their families.
-To find your SHIP, call toll-free 877-839-2675 or visit the SHIP TA Center website.
+To find your SHIP, call toll-free 877-839-2675 or visit the SHIP website.